 \section{Challenges}

-Previous work has identified several pitfalls in evaluating CC algorithms \cite{li2007experimental} such as conducting experiments that do not actually exercise congestion control, focussing on specific performance measures, and evaluating CC in a narrow range of network parameters.
-In this paper, we expand on challenges that are specific to learning-based CC, namely the (1) machine-generated nature of the CC policy which often results in uninterpretable CC behaviour, (2) wild heterogeneity in the implementation of RL-based CC, and, (3) evaluating proposals within a single testbed, while controlling trade-offs related to reproducibility, fidelity, and representativeness of results.
+Previous work has identified several pitfalls in evaluating CC algorithms \cite{li2007experimental} such as conducting experiments that do not actually exercise congestion control, focusing on specific performance measures, and evaluating CC in a narrow range of network parameters.
+In this paper, we expand on challenges that are specific to learning-based CC, namely (1) the machine-generated nature of the CC policy which often results in uninterpretable CC behaviour, (2) wild heterogeneity in the implementation of RL-based CC, and, (3) evaluating proposals within a single testbed, while controlling trade-offs related to reproducibility, fidelity, and representativeness of results.

 \textbf{Uninterpretable CC behaviour}.
-In contrast to human-generated protocols, RL-based CC protocols are inherently black-boxed.
-Traditional CC behaviour is interpretable and substantial research has been dedicated to studying CC analytically \cite{hespanha2001hybrid, shorten2007modelling} and experimentally \cite{li2007experimental, bbr_analysis}.
-RL-based CC is driven by an underlying policy (deterministic or stochastic) that is learned by interacting with a real, emulated or simulated network, or pre-existing captured traces.
-The decision-making process that drives the evolution of the transmission rate (and/or congestion window) is embedded within intricate and unintepretable parametric models.
-Experimentally studying such RL-based CC must be done extremely carefully; one can identify patterns and provide plausible explanations but, at the same time, must be wary of the black-box nature of the underlying CC policy.
-For example, in Orca the authors argue that fairness arises due to the inclusion of the power metric and additive-increase multiplicative-decrease (AIMD) into the decision making \cite{abbasloo2020classic}.
+In contrast to human-generated CC policies, RL-based ones are inherently black-boxed.
+Traditional CC behaviour is interpretable and substantial research has been done to study CC analytically \cite{hespanha2001hybrid, shorten2007modelling} and experimentally \cite{li2007experimental, bbr_analysis}.
+RL-based CC is driven by an underlying policy (deterministic or stochastic) that is learnt by interacting with a real, emulated, or simulated network, or pre-existing captured traces.
+The decision-making process that drives the evolution of the transmission rate (and/or congestion window) is embedded within intricate and uninterpretable parametric models.
+Experimentally studying such RL-based CC must be done extremely carefully; one can identify patterns and provide plausible explanations, but, at the same time, one must be wary of the black-box nature of the underlying CC policy.
+For example, in Orca the authors argue that fairness arises due to the inclusion of the power metric and additive-increase multiplicative-decrease (AIMD) in decision making \cite{abbasloo2020classic}.
 However, in Section \ref{fairness}, we show a plethora of experimental setups where Orca is extremely unfair, which puts the original fairness arguments in question.
-Similarly, Astraea appears to be performing exceptionally well in terms of convergence in the experimentation shown in \cite{astraea}.
-However, in Section \ref{convergence} we show that Astraea's convergence profile is much affected by fair queue configuration that has been part of the experimentation in \cite{astraea}.
+Similarly, Astraea appears to perform exceptionally well in terms of convergence, as shown in \cite{astraea}.
+However, in Section \ref{convergence} we show that Astraea's convergence profile is affected by fair queue configuration, which may have been part of the experimentation in \cite{astraea}.